thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/asset-transfers.md

 You can use either [**Online Client**](https://dex.wavesplatform.com), or standalone version for [**Windows**](https://wavesplatform.com/files/WavesClient-win.zip), [**Mac**](https://wavesplatform.com/files/WavesClient-mac.dmg) or [**Linux**](https://wavesplatform.com/files/WavesClient-linux.deb).

 Open your Waves wallet.
-At the top righ corner click on the **Account avatar**.
+At the top right corner click on the **Account avatar**.

 ![](/_assets/waves_address_01.png)